pedropalau/commands/version-control/git/README.md

 `git pull` is a combination command, equal to `git fetch` + `git merge`.

+`git fetch` updates remote tracking branches.

+`git merge` updates the current branch with the corresponding remote tracking branch.

+Using `git pull`, you get both parts of these updates.
+But, this means that if you are checked out to feature branch and you execute `git pull`, when you checkout to `master`, any new updates will not be included.
+Whenever you checkout to another branch that may have new changes, it’s always a good idea to execute `git pull`.

 ### Fetch

 On its own, `git fetch` updates all the remote tracking branches in local repository.
 No changes are actually reflected on any of the local working branches.